 - 1/2 teaspoon cayenne pepper

 - 1/2 cup barbecue sauce

 - Rub ribs with oil.
-In a small bowl, combine the brown sugar, paprika, pepper, onion powder, garlic powder and cayenne; rub over ribs.
+In a small bowl, combine the brown sugar, paprika, pepper, garlic powder, onion powder and cayenne; rub over ribs.
 Wrap in a large piece of heavy-duty foil (about 28 in. x 18 in.).
 Seal the edges of foil.
 In a small bowl, combine barbecue sauce and beer; set aside.

-- Prepare grill for indirect heat.
-Grill ribs, covered, over indirect medium heat for 1 hour.
+- Grill ribs, covered, over indirect medium heat for 1 hour.
 Carefully remove ribs from foil.
-Place over direct heat; baste with sauce mixture.
-Grill 20 minutes or until meat is tender, turning and basting occasionally with sauce.
+Place over direct heat; baste with reserved sauce.
+Grill 20 minutes longer or until juices run clear and meat is tender, turning once and basting occasionally.
 Yield: 4 servings.

 "These ribs are delicious!
 Tender and juicy, I made over the weekend and did everything just as the recipe said.
 Definitely a keeper!"

 "I had to modify the recipe a bit, so the rating it more for the rub and the addition of beer to the BBQ sauce.
 The rub made the ribs delicious, though I have a couple of big babies in the house so I did reduce the paprika for spicy reasons.
 I only had spareribs, and since they need to be cooked just a little differently, I rubbed the ribs with the spice, wrapped them in foil, and popped them into the oven at 275 degrees for two hours, then grilled over low heat for 30 -40 minutes until the meat reached the right temp.
 Awesome!"